 The candidate is expected to be present at commencement for the conferral of the degree unless written authorization in absentia is granted by the Vice President of Academic Affairs.

 Academic regalia shall be worn by the student during the graduation ceremony.
-No decorations, writings, necklaces, braids, pins, cords, medallions, or other items shall be worn or placed on the academic regalia.
+No decorations, writings, necklaces, braids, pins, cords, medallions, or other items shall be worn or placed on the gown.
+Decoration on caps is permitted.

 Diplomas may be available at the time of commencement or will be mailed to graduates following commencement.

 Requests to graduate in absentia must be in writing and should be forwarded to the Vice President for Academic Affairs at least two (2) weeks prior to the scheduled graduation date.
 Graduate students who have been approved to graduate in absentia will receive their diplomas by mail after the actual conferral of the degrees.

 Candidates who prepare a thesis in partial fulfillment of the requirement for a master's degree must exhibit the capabilities of gathering, organizing, evaluating, and reporting data which are pertinent to the topic of investigation.